Ariavm95/reddit_interview/README.md

 # Reddit App Interview

-This project mainly started for an interview, and I tried to keep it as simnple as possible to avoid confusion.
-The given time to code this was less than 1 day
+This project mainly started for an interview, and I tried to keep it as simnple as possible to avoid any confusion when giving the presentation.
+The time to complete this was few hours.

 ## Prerequisites